|Category||Administration and Management|

 |Review Date||28 August 2020|

 The University of Otago is committed to the well-being of children and young people.
-The purpose of this policy is to affirm that commitment and ensure that the University meets its requirements under the Vulnerable Children Act 2014 and other relevant legislation, through providing provisions for:
+The purpose of this policy is to affirm that commitment and ensure that the University meets its requirements under the Children's Act 2014 and other relevant legislation, through providing provisions for:

 Child For the purposes of this policy, a child or young person aged 17 years or younger.